EVEInsight/Insight/the_future_of_Insight.md

 No. Maybe things will get better in the future and I decide to come back.
 Who knows?

 ## What happens to the Insight public bot on May 13th?
-The public Discord bot that is a member of over 2,000 servers will shut down and be deleted.
+The public Discord bot that is a member of 2,000 servers and streams to over 4,200 feeds will shut down and be deleted.
 The third-party EVE / ESI application used for accessing pilot contact information will also be deleted.

 ## What happens to EVEInsight.net and the websites?